ucsd-progsys/liquidhaskell/NVTODO.md

 Equational Reasoning
 --------------------
 Other:
+  - lists: reverse with and without accumulator are the same
   - Combine proofs in a robust way, now I use the imported `by`
   - make flag to run expProofs
   - Go to next example!